Steve Bray: 2020 onwards

-On 7 July 2022, at the request of actor Hugh Grant, Bray played the Benny Hill theme tune "Yakety Sax" following the announcement by Boris Johnson that he was resigning as prime minister.
+On 6 July 2022, Bray played a rendition of "Bye Bye Baby" by the Bay City Rollers on Good Morning Britain that was changed to say "Bye Bye Boris", this same song was played on 7 July upon Boris Johnson's resignation as Prime Minister of the United Kingdom.
+On 7 July, at the request of actor Hugh Grant, Bray played the Benny Hill theme tune "Yakety Sax" following the announcement by Boris Johnson that he was resigning as prime minister.
 In an interview in The Guardian in July 2022, Bray said Brexit had been "the start of something far bigger" and had indicated wider flaws in the British political system.
-In September 2022, Bray told foreign secretary James Cleverly that "your party is finished – the sooner you’re out of the UK the better", which Cleverly perceived as a racist "go home" comment.
+In September 2022, Bray told foreign secretary James Cleverly that "your party is finished – the sooner you're out of the UK the better", which Cleverly perceived as a racist "go home" comment.
 Bray denied the claim and posted a video of the full exchange online, saying that he had previously made the same comment to Jacob Rees-Mogg and Dominic Raab.

+On 26 October 2022, Bray played "I Predict a Riot" by the Kaiser Chiefs during Liz Truss's resignation speech as Prime Minister.

 In October 2023, Bray attended the Conservative Party Conference in Manchester while wearing a shirt bearing pro-EU slogans to ask attendees "Where are the Brexit benefits?".
 He then had a physical altercation with an attendee and was escorted off the premises while continuing to protest.

-In March 2024, after repeated warnings, the Metropolitan Police seized Bray's amplifying equipment as he was using the equipment in an area where its use was prohibited.
+On 20 March 2024, after repeated warnings, the Metropolitan Police seized Bray's amplifying equipment as he was using the equipment in an area where its use was prohibited, namely Parliament Square.
+Bray was subsequently charged with failing to comply with police directions for having continued his protest after being told by officers it was prohibited.
+He was acquitted of the charge following a trial in 2025 during which he represented himself.

 In May 2024, Bray disrupted Prime Minister Rishi Sunak's announcement of a July election with D:Ream's song "Things Can Only Get Better", a Labour Party theme song during its 1997 election campaign.
 He was subsequently banned from every street around Whitehall and Parliament.
 In a statement Bray later said: "Police just served an order on me and banned me from every street around Whitehall and Parliament.

-Apparently 2 people complained.
-Probably Rishi Sunak and his wife."
+In June 2026, Bray again disrupted a Downing Street statement, Prime Minister Keir Starmer's resignation by playing the European Union anthem Ode to Joy, which Bray said was "not disrespectful".
+Bray also disrupted the first speech as Prime Minister of Starmer's successor, Andy Burnham by singing the EU anthem.